Boost Your Brain: 5 Ways to Improve Memory and Focus

 Good food sources of this important vitamin for memory include citrus fruits, bell peppers, guava, kiwi, tomatoes, and strawberries.
 Supplements are also easy to come by but be wary of synthetic corn-derived products that often contain fillers or are acidic and hard on the stomach.
 Pure Synergy’s Pure Radiance C® is made with organic camu camu and organic acerola cherries plus 9 antioxidant-rich organic berries and fruits that serve as valuable flavonoid cofactors.
 It comes as either capsules to swallow or in a super-fine powder to easily add to any beverage or even sprinkle on food.

 Certain herbs have also demonstrated brain benefits.
 Whether used in cooking or taken in concentrated form, the following herbs are great natural and vegan supplements for brain health:

-Turmeric – this potent herb contains the anti-inflammatory and antioxidant curcumin which has been shown to boost memory and stimulate the production of new brain cells.
+- Turmeric – this potent herb contains the antioxidant curcumin which has been shown to boost memory and promote the body's natural production of new brain cells.

 - Bacopa – this herb is popular in the Ayurvedic tradition and several randomized, double-blind, placebo-controlled trials have substantiated its brain benefits in humans.
 It demonstrates tremendous potential in the improvement of cognitive disorders, as well as the reduction of oxidative damage, neurotransmitter modulation, and cognitive enhancement in healthy people.